cassiozen/ts-sandbox/README.md

 # ts-sandbox

-TypeScript workshop exercises
+TypeScript exercises

-This repo is a fork of [asalisbury/ts-sandbox](https://github.com/asalisbury/ts-sandbox).
+This repo is a fork of [christinejordan/ts-sandbox](https://github.com/christinejordan/ts-sandbox).